bonitasoft/bonita-doc/md/tenant_admin_credentials.md

 # Tenant administrator credentials

-Each tenant has an administrator, with a tenant-specific username and password.
-The **tenant administrator** is also known as the **tenant technical user**.
+Each tenant has an administrator (also known as the **tenant technical user**) with a tenant-specific username and password.

 ## How it works
 When the platform is created, default values of the administrator username and password, for the default tenant, are defined in the file